Skip to Content

 ● Lawnmower Crankcase leaks:

 Crankcase leaks can also cause white or blue smoke.
-If your engine is blowing white or blue smoke, check the crankcase for any leaks.
+Check the crankcase for leaks if your engine blows white or blue smoke.

 General warning